kamilburda/gimp-export-layers/TRANSLATIONS.md

        cd [folder where you extracted the package]/export_layers/locale ./update_po.sh [path to .po file] [path to .pot file]

-   The old .po file is preserved and has ".po.old" file extension.
+   The old .po file is preserved and has the `.po.old` file extension.

 2. Open the .po file in a text editor and update the translated strings.
    In case the plug-in was updated, translation update is necessary if: